(Continued from my post on Consuegra.)

 The most famous monastery in the community of Madrid is, undoubtedly and deservedly, El Escorial—the grandest monastery in the country.
 Though impressive, El Escorial is, however, no longer a working monastery.
 (I have since found out that this is not true, and there are still monks there.)
 Indeed, its primary function was never to be a home for monks, but a seat of power.
 To see a proper monastery without leaving the bounds of Madrid, one can go to Las Descalzas or La Encarnación, two historic and lovely monasteries in the center.

-Yet more impressive than either is El Paular, which is located near a small village, Rascafría, in the Madrid mountains.
+More impressive than either of these, however, is El Paular, which is located near a small village, Rascafría, in the Madrid mountains.
 Getting there on public transportation is not easy, especially on the weekend.
 Bus 194 leaves the Plaza de Castilla every Sunday at 8 am.
 The trip lasts well over two hours, mostly because the indirect route travels over local roads, making frequent stops.
 And since the only viable return bus leaves Rascafría at 6:30 pm, going there is an all-day commitment.
 (Admittedly there is a return bus at 3:00 pm, but if you visit the monastery and take the tour you won’t make it.)

-Let me pause here for another linguistic lesson.
+Let me pause here for a linguistic lesson.
 When we wish to make a compound word out of a noun and a verb in English, we normally put the noun first and add “-er” to the verb.
 Thus we get “skyscraper.”
 Spanish follows the opposite procedure, with the verb first and the noun second, which is plural.
 The word for “skyscraper” in Spanish is rascacielos (lit. “scrape skies”).
 Learning this principle was invaluable to me, since it makes trips to hardware stores infinitely easier.
 Can-opener is abrelatas and pencil-sharpener is sacapuntas.
 At first glance the toponym Rascafría follows this principle, rasca being from “scrape” (although “fría” as a noun isn’t known to me).
 This appearance is entirely illusory, it seems, since the name derives from rocas frías, or cold rocks.

 The bus deposited me in this cold and rocky place at around 10:30 in the morning, on a chilly November day.
 The walk to the monastery took about twenty minutes.
 I arrived in time to be there when the gates opened at 11:00.
 Before going inside, I retreated a little from the entrance so as to see the monastery amid its surroundings.
 The best place to see El Paular is from the Puente del Perdón, a picturesque stone bridge (built in the 1700s) that runs over the river Lozoya.
 From here you can see the monastery’s tall spire presiding over a square building, adjoining a series of domes and semi-domes on the right.
 With the looming mountains serving as a backdrop, the monastery is quite a quaint sight.